Wasserstein Distance in Cosmological Structure Formation: An Optimal Transport Perspective: Galaxy formation and point-process sampling

 \section{Galaxy formation and point-process sampling}

-Up to this point we have formulated the evolution from the linear density field to the nonlinear density field as a problem of transport geometry.
-In actual observations, however, this continuous density field is observed as a finite set of galaxy positions after the process of galaxy formation.
-The observed galaxy catalog can therefore be understood conceptually as a hierarchical generative process,
+Up to this point we have formulated the evolution from the initial density field to the nonlinear matter distribution as a problem of transport geometry. \CG{The remaining step is to connect the evolved density field to the observed galaxy catalog through galaxy formation and stochastic sampling.}